 • Identify the main outcomes used in implementation research, how they differ from measured used in other public health studies, and how they can be measured.

-• Learn about the application and integration of mixed-methods (quantitative and qualitative) approaches in D&I research.
+• Learn about the application and integration of mixed-methods (quantitative and qualitative) approaches in implementation research.

-• Effectively integrate the concepts of sustainability/sustainment in D&I study design.
+• Effectively integrate the concepts of sustainability/sustainment in implementation study design.

 • Justify the importance of incorporating the perspectives of different stakeholder groups.